YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario06/README.md

 You probably also created a few ones with NFS drivers.
 It is now time to add more backends that can be used for block storage.

-:bangbang:**In order to go through this scenario, you first need to configure iSCSI on the ONTAP backend.**:bangbang:
+:boom: **In order to go through this scenario, you first need to configure iSCSI on the ONTAP backend.** :boom:
 If not done so, please refer to the [Addenda5](../../Addendum/Addenda05).

 ![Scenario6](Images/scenario6.jpg "Scenario6")